cmgorton/Christina100daysofcode/log.md

 Today's Progress: Worked on Daily CSS Images cheesecake.
 Still planning out Aaron's business page.
 Completed Codecademy's deploying a website challenge.

 link to work:http://codepen.io/cgorton/pen/VpaMJL?editors=1100

+Day 62: Mar.
+6th, 2017

+Today's Progress: Started a new challenge for my self.
+I am calling it Weekly CSS painting.
+I am taking a famous painting each week and trying to recreate it in CSS.
+I will blog about it along the way.
+The first painting I chose was The Son of Man by Rene Magritte.
+I used a lot of advanced CSS gradient techniques.

+Thoughts: I am really excited about this new challenge.
+I think it will help me dive deeper into advanced css properties.

+link to work: